Algebraic-Programming/ALP/include/graphblas/hyperdags/README.md

 Here, the `internal::getVector` wrapper function retrieves a reference backend version of the input vector, and passes that on to the reference backend.

+This quick description ignores phases and error codes -- please see some of the actual code snippets in the hyperdags backend for error-safe programming patterns.

 Registering new operation and source types
 ==========================================

-Following the above, one may want to register a new type of operation vertex or source vertex.
+One may want to register a new type of operation vertex or source vertex.
 For this, see `include/graphblas/hyperdags/hyperdags.hpp` and, in the case of source vertices, look for the following enum:

 ```
 enum SourceVertexType {
 	SCALAR,
 	CONTAINER,
-	SET
+	ITERATOR,
+	USER_INT
 };

-const constexpr size_t numSourceVertexTypes = 3;
+const constexpr size_t numSourceVertexTypes = 4;

 const constexpr enum SourceVertexType
 	allSourceVertexTypes[ numSourceVertexTypes ] =
 {
 	SCALAR,
 	CONTAINER,
-	SET
+	ITERATOR,
+	USER_INT
 };
 ```